-Fill rates directly correspond to the rasterization phase of the pipeline referred to in Figure 2.8, whereas polygon rates directly correspond to the transformation phase of the pipeline.
+When considering application performance, it is important to consider how the fill rate and polygon rate can impact the overall performance of an application.
+Fill rates directly correspond to the rasterization phase of the pipeline referred to in Figure 2.8; whereas, polygon rates directly correspond to the transformation phase of the pipeline.
 Because these are the two phases of the pipeline most commonly implemented in hardware, achieving a good balance between these two is essential to good application performance.
-For example, if a graphics vendor claims a high polygon rate, but low fill rate, the card will be of little use in the flight simulation space because of the type of graphics data typically used in flight simulations.
-Flight simulations typically draw relatively few polygons, but most are large, and are textured and fogged, and often overlap (think of trees in front of buildings in front of layers of ground terrain), thus having high depth-complexity.
+For example, if a graphics vendor claims a high polygon rate, but a low fill rate, the card is of little use in the flight simulation space because of the type of graphics data typically used in flight simulations.
+Flight simulations typically draw relatively few polygons, but most are large, and are textured and fogged, and often overlap (think of trees that are in front of buildings that are in front of layers of ground terrain), thus, having high depth-complexity.
 In another example, if graphics hardware claims a high fill rate, but low polygon rate, it will likely be a poor CAD performer.
 CAD applications typically draw many small polygons without using much fill capacity (no texture, no fog, no per-pixel effects).
-In either application scenario, CAD or flight-simulation, some performance of the graphics hardware is often underutilized, and if more fully utilized, more complex or more detailed scenes could be rendered.
+In either application scenario, CAD or flight-simulation, some performance of the graphics hardware is often underutilized; and if it were more fully utilized, more complex or more detailed scenes could be rendered.
 Balance is key.

-Examining the details behind the reported fill rate and polygon rate numbers can yield information about whether or not an application will be able to perform up to these published standards.
-However, even armed with all this information, there are still many variables on which hardware vendors do not provide data, which affect an application's performance.
-Ultimately, to measure the real performance of a system's graphics, you must test the hardware.
+Examining the details behind the reported fill rate and polygon rate numbers can yield information about whether an application will be able to perform up to these published standards.
+However, even armed with all this information, hardware vendors still do not provide data on many variables that affect an application's performance.
+Ultimately, to measure the real performance of a system's graphics, you must test, or benchmark, the hardware.